OldGuyMeltsPlastic/Escalade/README.md

 While the K3 is now printing, I am working through resolving some pretty bad print artifacts that appear to be caused by a physical problem with the gantry motion system.
 Once I have corrected these, I will share my configuration and slicer settings for reference.

 To mount the electronics in my K3 sidepack, I asked my friend Fizzy, creator of the Electronics Mounting System (EMS) that is popular with many Voron printer builders, to create an EMS frame for the K3.
 I will update with a link to it here once he has published it on Printables.

+Many thanks to all of the greatly helpful people on the Annex Engineering and Fabreeko Discord servers for all of their assistance and timely responses to my many questions.
+This printer build would have been much more work on my part without all of the help that I received.